8-minute read

 DER growth 2021-2025

-The U.S. Department of Energy predicts that DER deployment will grow from approximately 90 GW in 2021 to approximately 380 GW by 2025.
+The U.S. Department of Energy predicts that DER deployment and integration will grow from approximately 90 GW in 2021 to approximately 380 GW by 2025.

 What is DERMS?